AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 You can learn more from the [Appearance Settings](../Appearance_Settings) section.

-In the followoing sample, there is a Treemap chart with some of the appearance settings configured:
+In the following sample, there is a Treemap chart with some of the appearance settings configured:

 ```
 // configure visual settings